 Often credited as the first programmable drum machine, sounds were produced using a technique called ringing oscillators.
 A filter that was very close to oscillating on its own was hit with a short pulse so that it rang the way a drum did!
 Designed in Oklahoma, it was sold as a kit with instructions for the buyer to build the machine themselves.
 PETER GABRIEL was one of its first exponents.

 Iconic Example Of Use: PETER GABRIEL ‘Games Without Frontiers’

 POLLARD SYNDRUM QUAD (1976)

-The first commercially available electronic drum, this was devised in 1976 by Joe Pollard, a drummer who played with THE BEACH BOYS.
+The first commercially available electronic drum was devised by Joe Pollard, a drummer who played with THE BEACH BOYS.
 Although the Syndrum had many different sounds, the one most commonly used was a sine wave that pitch-bent downwards… hence the ubiquitous and some would say annoying “doooo-oo” sound of the disco era!
-Despite the Syndrum being heard everywhere, Pollard had financial problems and the company soon folded, leaving rivals Star and Simmons to take up the mantle for hand operated electronic percussion.
+Despite the Syndrum being heard everywhere, Pollard had financial problems, leaving rivals Star and Simmons to take up the mantle for hand operated electronic percussion.